 Adventure holidays are a great way to explore the world and be active.
 Romania is a perfect destination for adventure travel because of the diversity of landscape that includes mountains, hills, plains, lakes, rivers and the Black Sea.
 All these make up the perfect setting for adventure travel, especially for those who want to spend as much time as possible outdoors and be active.
 So, whether or not you have been in Romania, these tips will help you have a memorable vacation!

-Trekking routes for beginners and experienced hikers
+Hiking routes for beginners and experienced hikers

-Trekking is one of the best outdoor activities and the Carpathians are the perfect setting for that.
+Hiking is one of the best outdoor activities and the Carpathians are the perfect setting for that.
 You can opt for easier trekking trails, that are basically just a nice walk for a couple of hours, or more difficult trails that take up to an entire day or even more.
 However, if you want to have a pleasant experience in the Carpathians, don’t forget to take some precautions.

 - Don’t go alone in the mountains.
 You never know what types of situations might occur and you may need someone’s help.
 In the case of an injury or if you get lost or run out of food or something out of the ordinary occurs, it’s good to have someone with you.